ronw23/captain-of-data/README.md

 In order to open properly, you should set `COI_ROOT` environment variable to your Captain Of Industry Steam installation, and set your `PATH` variable to `%COI_ROOT%\Captain of Industry_Data\Managed`.

-Updated for latest version `0.4.14b(157)`, and migrated everything to `protosDb.All` getting rid of hardcoded ids, and automatically catching new items/buildings.
+- Updated for latest version `0.4.14b(157)`, and migrated everything to `protosDb.All` getting rid of hardcoded ids, and automatically catching new items/buildings.

-Added products.json, product ids, recipe ids, product icon references.
+- Added products.json, product ids, recipe ids, product icon references.

-Added transports.json, conveyor belts throuhgput.
+- Added transports.json, conveyor belts throughput.

-Added details on farms, recipes, production, consumption.
+- Added details on farms, recipes, production, consumption.

-Added details on storages - item type to store.
+- Added details on storages - item type to store.

-Added icons.
+- Added icons.

 # Original REAMDE is below